spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

   - **View**: Must have clear "view" separation of concerns, for example using Handlebars (alternatives are React, Angular, Vue, etc.)

-  - **Controller**: Must contain core business logic, separate from the model and view
+  - **Controller**: Must contain core business logic, separated from the model and view

 - Must use a RESTful architecture